How do I get started?

 What happens after I submit my ADN application packet?

 ADN applications will not be reviewed until after the application deadline.
 All applications are reviewed for completion and ranked by the ADN Admissions Committee.
-All students that apply to the ADN program will receive notification of their acceptance status via the U.S. mail.
+All students that apply to the ADN program will receive notification of their acceptance status via email.
 Please allow a minimum of six (6) weeks from the application deadline for applications to be processed.
 No information regarding the status of an application will be given over the telephone.

 Admission to the Associate Degree Nursing program is competitive and the number of students is limited by the number of faculty and clinical facilities available.
 Meeting minimal requirements does not guarantee acceptance.